publicissapient-france/sim-service/readme.md

 ## Acquittement :

-* Factory reply Acquittement to the farm
+* Factory replies Acquittement to the farm
-* Store reply Acquittement to the factory
+* Store replies Acquittement to the factory